Add and edit layout components using Android UI designer

 Select the required component on the canvas or in the Component Tree and drag it to the right position or copy and paste it using the context menu.

-- To assign the values for the essential properties in the canvas, double-click the component in question and specify the values in the pop-up dialog box that appears.
+To assign the values for the essential properties in the canvas, double-click the component in question and specify the values in the popup that appears.

 - For an in-depth configuration of the component properties, select the component in the canvas or in the Component Tree, switch to the Properties pane, and specify the values for the properties of your choice.